FlorenceFeng/A2BCD/README.md

 # A2BCD
-yv_ATA is the code for numerical tests in paper.
+pq_shared is the code for NIPS paper. yv_ATA is the code for ICML paper.